daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D47: Oct 25 2017

+**Today's Progress**: Completed the CSS Variables challenge on the JavaScript30.
+Realised I'd skipped the first one so need to go back and finish that.

+**Thoughts:** Accomplished something.

 ## R1D46: Oct 24 2017